pwittrock/kubebuilder-workshop/README.md

 - Edit `pkg/controller/mongodb/mongodb_controller.go`

-Update the `Reconcile` function to create/update the StatefulSet and Service objects
+Update the `Reconcile` function to create/update the StatefulSet and Service objects instead of a Deployment object.

 - Generate a Service using the copied function
 - Change the boilerplate code to Create a Service if it doesn't exist, or Update it if one does